vladGorbunov/FieldControl-original/README.md

 # FieldControl original
-FieldControl for Lotus Notes R5 as of mid-2005 (has issues with R9). <BR>
+FieldControl for Lotus Notes R5 as of mid-2005 (has issues with current R9). <BR>
 #### <a href="https://github.com/vladGorbunov/FieldControl-original/wiki">FieldControl is a Notes application that allows quick viewing, modifing, deletiting and creating fields in Notes documents in a convenient way.
 The main purpose of FieldControl is to modify fields that cannot be modified via existing forms...</a>

 ZIP archives that were published at www.notes-fc.com at those days.
 LS code is hidden as FC was not open-source at that time.<BR>